MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-We used conda to manage our dependencies in the project and made a separate conda environment to run the code in.
-The list of dependencies was auto-generated using pipreqs which ensures to only keep the packages that are actually used in the code in the requirements.txt file.
-A complete copy of the environment can be built by running:
+We used Conda to manage our dependencies in the project, creating a dedicated Conda environment to ensure consistency and reproducibility.
+The list of dependencies was auto-generated using pipreqs, which ensures that only the packages explicitly used in the code are included in the requirements.txt file.
+A new team member can recreate the exact environment by following these steps:

-1. conda env create -f environment.yml
+1. Run `conda env create -f environment.yml` to create the environment
-2. conda activate ml_ops
+2. Activate the environment using `conda activate ml_ops`
-3. pip install -e .
+3. Install the project dependencies locally with `pip install -e .`

+These steps ensure that the environment mirrors the original setup, allowing seamless collaboration and project execution.

+On a local computer it is great to have conda to control several virtual environments on the same machine.
+However, the dependencies can also be installed using only pip and the `requirements.txt` file (this is for example how the VMs on docker are configured).
+The file `requirements_dev.txt` contains the packages that are needed for further development of the repository (in our case the two files are identical).

 ### Question 5